MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="is_permutation"></a> `is_permutation`

 Returns true if both ranges contain the same elements, whether or not the elements are in the same order.
-Use the dual-range overloads in C++14 code because the overloads that only take a single iterator for the second range will not detect differences if the second range is longer than the first range, and will result in undefined behavior if the second range is shorter than the first range.
+Use the dual-range overloads in C++14 code because the overloads that only take a single iterator for the second range won't detect differences if the second range is longer than the first range, and will result in undefined behavior if the second range is shorter than the first range.

 ```cpp
 template<class ForwardIterator1, class ForwardIterator2>